slateci/minislate/README.md

 To turn off the environment but not destroy it, run: `./minislate pause` Then turn it back on with: `./minislate resume`

-To completely destroy the environment such that it can be created again with `./minislate start`, run: `./minislate purge`
+To **completely destroy** the environment such that it can be created again with `./minislate start`, run: `./minislate purge`

-Note that this command does not remove the images that were built with the first run of `minislate start`.
-It removes the containers and their volumes so any data added by you is destroyed.
-Therefore, you will not need to wait for the build process to complete when running `minislate start` again.

-To force a rebuild and pull the latest versions of the software run: `./minislate build`
+`./minislate build` can be run again before rebuilding the environment again with `./minislate start` This will pull the latest versions of the SLATE software as well.

-The portal is accessible at https://localhost:5000/ on the host machine.